Kabler School For Dogs Puppy Preschool Course Will Guide Your Pup From 8 Weeks to 5 Months of Age.

 6. Handle your pups paws and toenails while providing a steady stream of treat rewards.
 You can get your pup used to the clippers by touching the nails one at a time while providing treat rewards.
 When ready to start trimming nails only snip off tiny amounts of toenail- Be sure NOT to cut their quick.
 A bad experience early on can mean that your puppy will develop a fear of nail trims.
 Consult with your veterinarian or dog trainer if you are nervous about clipping your puppies nails.

-CALL NOW FOR MORE INFORMATION ABOUT OUR PUPPY COURSE!
+CLICK HERE TO SCHEDULE YOUR FREE CONSULTATION or CALL NOW FOR MORE INFORMATION ABOUT OUR PUPPY PRESCHOOL COURSE

 7. Teaching your puppy to relax while you hold them on their back will help make them easier to handle for their whole lives.
 To teach this hold your puppy on their back in your lap for a steady stream of treat rewards.
 Release them after 10-20 seconds and slowly build your pups time up.
 Use plenty of treats– you may need an assistant to help you.